It’s Hard but Not Impossible to Lose Weight If You Have Thyroid Problems

 This concept is so popular that entire weight loss brands are built around it.

-There are plenty of businesses that provide you with low-calorie foods which are meant to keep you in a calorie deficit over a period of time.
+There are plenty of businesses that provide you with low-calorie foods that are meant to keep you in a calorie deficit over a period of time.

 And, unfortunately, many people fall for it.